Maalshekto/kubeform/README.md

 You should see the control-plane and worker nodes listed with the status `Ready`.
 The cluster should be ready around 5 minutes after `terraform apply`.
 If some nodes are not ready or even not present, wait several minutes for them to be present & ready.

+## Traefik Dashboard access
+You should be able to access to Traefik Dashboard using bastion IP on 8080 port: example http://35.181.171.75:8080

 ## Jenkins access

 You should be able to access to Jenkins instance using bastion IP and /jenkins route: example http://35.181.171.75/jenkins